CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Install-NetQ-with-AdminUI.md

 2. Enter your NetQ credentials to enter the application.

-    The default username is admin and the default password in admin.
+    The default username is *admin* and the default password in *admin*.

     {{<figure src="/images/netq/adminui-health-tab-onprem-320.png" width="700">}}